Ozone layer: Distribution in the stratosphere

 The thickness of the ozone layer varies worldwide and is generally thinner near the equator and thicker near the poles.
 Thickness refers to how much ozone is in a column over a given area and varies from season to season.
 The reasons for these variations are due to atmospheric circulation patterns and solar intensity.

+The ozone layer ends gradually, but in general its upper limit is where air becomes too thin for UV light to generate much ozone, and its lower limit is where generated ozone blocks enough UV light to stop most ozone production.

-The majority of ozone is produced over the tropics and is transported towards the poles by stratospheric wind patterns.
+In the homosphere, wind-driven movement is more important than relative gas weight.
+The majority of ozone is produced over the tropics and is transported toward the poles by stratospheric wind patterns.
 In the northern hemisphere these patterns, known as the Brewer–Dobson circulation, make the ozone layer thickest in the spring and thinnest in the fall.
 When ozone is produced by solar UV radiation in the tropics, it is done so by circulation lifting ozone-poor air out of the troposphere and into the stratosphere where the sun photolyzes oxygen molecules and turns them into ozone.
 Then, the ozone-rich air is carried to higher latitudes and drops into lower layers of the atmosphere.